paulieguk/LDW-JUN22/Content/Instructions-006.md

 - Edit the Lab Profile and use the **SaveAs** function to save the new Lab Profile with a name of AzureWebAppLab
 - Edit this new Lab Profile
 - On the Cloud page add the Resource Template **LDW - Basic WebAPP** into the resources template section.
-- We will run with the Developement ACP
+- We will run with the Development ACP
 - Save the Lab Profile

 >[!KNOWLEDGE] <summary>